Earth signals

 Earth From Public Satellites

-A standalone NASA GIBS snow-cover imagery page for general visual Earth context, kept separate from event records.
+A standalone NASA GIBS imagery page for broad visual Earth context, kept separate from event records, forecasts, and alerts.

 Layer meaning